Overview

 Evaluation

-In order to receive credit for COMP 501, you must achieve a cumulative course grade of B- (70 percent) or better, and you must achieve an average grade of at least 60 percent on the assignments and achieve a grade of at least 60 percent on the final exam.
-Your cumulative course grade will be based on the following assessment.
+To receive credit for COMP 501, you must achieve a course composite grade of at least B– (70 percent), an average grade of at least 60 percent on the assignments, and a grade of at least 60 percent on the final exam.

 Activity | Weight |